The Number 1 Rowing Workout For Endurance and Stamina

 The SAID principle

-SAID stands for specific adaption to imposed demands.
-It basically means that your body will get used to whatever level of stimulus that you usually put it through.
 So if you usually spend 90% of your working day sat in a chair then that is what your body will be physically prepared to do.
 Likewise, if you are a Olympic weightlifter at the end of a heavy training cycle, then your body will be priming itself multiple times a day to explosively lift heavy weights.

-I bring this principle up, because if you are a rower who wants to improve their overall stamina and endurance, then you need to be putting your body through workouts that go beyond what you are currently capable of.
 Remember that we are not just focusing on cardiovascular endurance, we also want to increase the muscular endurance too.
 Yes we can row for longer distances and for longer times to increase our cardio capacity, but how do we impact on our muscles specifically?

 Rowing workouts for Endurance and Stamina